woguan/Legend-Wings/README.md

 - [] Add Purchase Function
 - [] Add Upgrade Bullet Function
 - [] Display current level of bullet and its image on Character Scene
-- [] Add customized font ttf for Gold Label with OpenGL shader
 - [] Add Companions System (Each side with a small minion to assist you) - Sidekicks!
 - [] Add Power-Ups
   - [] Imune Item